 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hearing services Medicare-covered hearing services: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-Non-Medicare covered routine hearing services: We also cover: • One routine hearing exam • Hearing aids \$0 for each Medicare- covered diagnostic hearing exam with a primary care provider. \$0 for each Medicare- covered diagnostic hearing exam with a specialist. \$0 for one non-Medicare- covered routine hearing exam every plan year.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): 30% for each Medicare-\$0 for each Medicare-Hearing services covered diagnostic covered diagnostic Medicare-covered hearing services: hearing exam with a hearing exam.
+Diagnostic hearing and balance evaluations primary care provider. performed by your provider to determine if Deductible does apply. vou need medical treatment are covered as \$0 for each Medicareoutpatient care when furnished by a physician, covered diagnostic audiologist, or other qualified provider. hearing exam with a specialist.
 Deductible does not apply.
-30% for each Medicare- covered diagnostic hearing exam.
-Deductible does apply.
-Non-Medicare covered routine hearing exams are not covered.
-HMO (in-network) and P hearing aids: You are covered up to \$300 years.
-Deductible does not apply.
+Covered services with a TruHearing provider: Non-Medicare covered routine \$0 for one non-Medicare-covered routine hearing hearing services:\ exam every plan year.\ One routine hearing exam and up to two Hearing aids - you pay the following: TruHearing-branded hearing aids every year (one per ear per year).
+Benefit is limited to \$499 per hearing aid for Advanced Aids\ TruHearing's Advanced and Premium hearing aids, which come in various styles and colors \$799 per hearing aid for Premium Aids\ and are available in rechargeable style options for an additional \$50 per aid.
+You must see a Deductible does not apply.